-The organisation trading as HPI Limited, (HPI and HPI Check are trademarks of HPI Limited,) began trading in 1938 and are the original car history checking experts.
-The Used Car Guy is a partner and advocate of HPI as the UK’s vehicle check experts.
+The organisation trading as HPI Limited, (HPI and HPI Check are trademarks of HPI Limited,) began trading in 1938.
+The Used Car Guy is a partner and advocate of HPI as the UK’s vehicle check expert.

 When buying a used car there is a small fee of £19.99 that’s the most important money you can spend.
-BEFORE you pay a penny of your hard earned cash out on a second hand motor make sure you run your own car check.
+BEFORE you pay a penny of your hard earned cash out on a second-hand vehicle make sure you run your own car check.

-Do NOT rely on a dealers vehicle history check or an old one that a private owner had when they first purchased the car.
-You can never fully know what a used car has endured and one vehicle history check can be massively different from another.
+Do NOT rely on a dealer car history check or an old one that a private owner had when they first purchased the car.
+You can never fully know what a used car has endured and one vehicle check may be massively different from another.

-For the sake of twenty pounds a car check may save you thousands of pounds, a lot of time and stress.
+For the sake of twenty pounds, a car check may save you thousands as well as a lot of time and stress.

 To run a car check simply enter the registration number and then the mileage of the car you plan to buy.
 From here you’ll get lots of information, but let’s focus on the crucial parts:

-1. Outstanding Finance – This is critical.
-If you buy a car with outstanding finance (and the owner doesn’t settle the balance before you actually own the car) such as Higher Purchase, Lease Contract Hire or PCP (Personal Contract Hire) you will lose ownership of the car unless you pay off the outstanding balance.
+This is critical.
+If you buy a car with outstanding finance (and the owner doesn’t settle the balance before you actually own the car) such as Hire Purchase, Lease Contract Hire or PCP (Personal Contract Hire) you will lose ownership of the car unless you pay off the outstanding balance.
 But in almost all cases you will simply lose the car and any money you spent buying it.

 There are always varying circumstances with car financing but the overarching theme is that you will lose time and money, but most likely both.